opensearch-project/documentation-website/_security/access-control/users-roles.md

 Roles are the core way of controlling access to your cluster.
 Roles contain any combination of cluster-wide permissions, index-specific permissions, document- and field-level security, and tenants.
 Then you map users to these roles so that users gain those permissions.

-## Creating and Editing OpenSearch Roles - Overview
+## Creating and editing OpenSearch roles - Overview

 OpenSearch roles can be updated using various methods, the three methods to add or edit roles are as follows.

-### Using the API:
+### Using the API

-Users can make HTTP requests to endpoints provided by OpenSearch to update security roles, permissions, and associated settings.
+You can make HTTP requests to endpoints provided by OpenSearch to update security roles, permissions, and associated settings.
 This method offers granular control and automation capabilities for managing roles.

-### Using the UI (OpenSearch Dashboards):
+### Using the UI (OpenSearch Dashboards)

 OpenSearch Dashboards provides a user-friendly interface for managing roles.
 Navigate to the Security section within OpenSearch Dashboard where the roles, permissions, and document-level security settings can be configured.
-When updating the roles via the UI, the UI calls the API in the background to implement these changes.
+When updating the roles using the UI, OpenSearch Dashboards calls the API in the background to implement these changes.

-### Editing the YAML Configuration File:
+### Editing the `roles.yml` file
-For users comfortable with configuration files and prefer a text-based approach, editing the YAML configuration file directly is an option.
-Roles and their associated permissions can be defined or modified within the roles.yml file.
+If you are comfortable with configuration files and prefer a text-based approach, editing the YAML configuration file directly is an option.
+Roles and their associated permissions can be defined or modified within the `roles.yml` file.
 This method provides direct access to the underlying configuration and can be version-controlled for collaborative development environments.
-More information on **Creating Roles** can be found in the [Create Roles documentation][https://opensearch.org/docs/latest/security/access-control/users-roles/#create-roles)
+For more information about creating roles, see the [Create Roles documentation][https://opensearch.org/docs/latest/security/access-control/users-roles/#create-roles).

 Unless you need to create new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), we **highly** recommend using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings.
 The `.yml` files are for initial setup, not ongoing use.
 {: .warning }